 With many couples looking to improve their relationships, online marriage counseling offers an avenue for exploring relationship issues.
 There are a range of possibilities for support for couples available online, and many pros and cons of online marriage counseling.
 In the past, I have suggested that online couples counseling is more suited to less complex relationship issues, just as online counseling in general is.
 In addition, the article stated that ultimately the efficacy of couples counseling is underpinned by factors that transcend the mode of delivery such as the motivation and dedication of the couple, the timing of the therapy and the quality of the relationship the couple has with the counselor (Gaspard, 2015).
 Essentially, it proposed that marriage counseling is simply a different mode of delivery of therapeutic services, and what is so much more fundamental to the efficacy of online marriage counseling are features of the couple seeking therapy and the therapeutic relationship.
+It also speaks about couples looking for alternative external methods for help, such as relationship guides like His Secret Obsession as well as others.
 Let’s explore some of these underpinning factors more closely.

 The Motivation and Dedication of the Couple